-Let's summarize these findings.
 Soy can interfere with thyroid function.
 It is difficult to digest and does not allow you to fully absorb minerals.
-Soy has an estrogenic effect—reducing fertility in men, it does not conclusively reduce hot flashes or protect you from reproductive cancers.
-And as an infant formula, soy may cause early puberty in girls or late puberty in boys or stress our immune system.
+Soy has an estrogenic effect—reducing fertility in men and it does not conclusively reduce hot flashes or protect you from reproductive cancers.
+As an infant formula, soy may cause early puberty in girls or late puberty in boys or stress our immune system.
 It really is not a complete protein that works in your body.
 So, soy milk in your coffee may be doing nothing beneficial for you and may have some serious unwanted effects.

 Use Soy Sparingly, If At All…